ansys/pymechanical/doc/source/user_guide_scripting/threading.rst

 Adopting any of these strategies comes with a tradeoff.
 Namely, these strategies typically ask the CPU to do additional work in form of memory walls, mutexes, and other low-level CPU-intrinsic functions.
-Or, they ask the the program to do additional work in scheduling tasks.
+Or, they require the program to do additional work in scheduling tasks.
 Usually, these are performance pessimizations for the 99% of cases where concurrency is not needed.
 As such, adopting these strategies causes performance problems for the typical user.